brandttru/Focus-Bear-Onboarding/6. NestJS Basics & Setup/nestjs-architecture.md

 - @Injectable
     - Can be managed by NestJS dependency injection logic

+### Create a simple module with a controller and a service
+I created a controller in app.controller.ts and service in app.service.ts that contains all logic for tasks for this onboarding repo.
+These were in injected into module.
+Under controllers for the controller and under providers for the service.
+This meant that my app would run with the controller and service.
+By creating these I was better able to understand the workings of the NestJS architecture and feel confident in using it in the future.

+### Explore how NestJS handles dependency injection with providers
+Providers can be injected into controllers to handle business logic, instead of leaving it all to controllers.

 ## Reflection
 ### What is the purpose of a module in NestJS?
 Modules organise and encapsulate parts of the app into cohesive units.
 This allows better organisation, dependency management, scalability and reusability.